xonixx/xonixx.github.io/awk.md

 Canonical and very fascinating [book](https://ia903404.us.archive.org/0/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf) authored by the entire trio of A, W and K creators, which came out back in 1988, but it has not completely lost its relevance.

 > Read The AWK Programming Language, a joy to read, one of the finest docs ever written, I reckon.

+I learned this remarkable fact from the [oilshell blog](https://www.oilshell.org/blog/tags.html?tag=awk#awk) (by the way, rather interesting technical blog, where author describes his progress in creating the "better bash").